capjamesg/llm-chatbot/README.md

 curl -X POST -d '{"title":"My Title","content":"My Content","date":"2023-01-01","url":"https://example.com"}' http://localhost:5000/index
 ```

+A 200 response indicates that the document was successfully saved.

 The JSON payload can be any arbitrary JSON, but there MUST be a value called `text` present. `text` must contain the main content in the document.
 This is the content for which an embedding will be calculated.

 The following keys are recommended, in addition to `text`: